mramshaw/No_More_Blue/README.md

 ![Seaborn Deep](images/seaborn-deep.png)

-[A nice variationon the Colorblind scheme.]
+[A nice variation on the Colorblind scheme but the green is still hard to read.]

 ## Reference